cosmos/sdk-tutorials/b9lab-content/5-my-own-chain/02-starport.md

 Navigate to [localhost:8080](http://localhost:8080/).
 You can see that no wallet has been created or imported yet.
 To already have some tokens, you can choose to load Alice's wallet in the GUI.
 For that, use the mnemonic for Alice, which you can find in the output of the `starport chain serve` command, and copy/paste it to _import a wallet_.

-Now, you should see the balance of Alice's account and be able to act as her.
+Now you should see the balance of Alice's account and be able to act as her.

 In the sidebar, select **Custom Type** to view the custom type.
-There are no custom types yet.
-Therefore, this page is empty for now.
+There are no custom types yet so this page is empty for now.

 Before you create a new `message`, it is **good practice** to make a Git commit at this point.
 It is recommended to make a Git commit before running any `starport scaffold` command.
 With the Git commit, you can see what was added and it becomes easy to revert changes if you are not satisfied or if your command was incomplete in hindsight.